 –Brian Wendt, Superior Diesel President

 “Vern taught me about customer service and automobiles, as my mentor, for a decade.
 He took a risk on me by selling me his shop.”
-Vern must have known what he was doing because almost 30 years after that sale, Paul still owns, what is now, Northwoods Auto Techs and employs six people.
-One of those employees is Lucas Price, a Nicolet College graduate.
+Vern must have known what he was doing because almost 30 years after that sale, Marquardt still owns, what is now, Northwoods Auto Techs.

 – Paul Marquardt, Master Technician/Owner, Northwoods Auto Techs and Nicolet College Foundation Donor